Deepakharshan/ChatDapp/README.md

 #ChatDapp

 #I created a simple ChatDapp.
 Using React.js framework in front-end and smart contract in back-end.
-(I'm used Kovan testnet for contract deployement).
+(I'm used Kovan testnet for contract deployement and Metamask for signing Transaction).

 #Developers ideas are welcome.